trustwallet/watchmarket/README.md

 ### Architecture

-This project consists of 2 main parts: Worker and REST API
+This project consists of 2 main parts: Observer and REST API

-Worker - service that periodically fetch latest data from **data providers** (like coinmarketcap), parse it to the common data structure, set the parsed data to the cache (Redis)
+Observer - service that periodically fetch latest data from **data providers** (like coinmarketcap), parse it to the common data structure, set the parsed data to the cache (Redis)

 REST API - allows to get cached data through REST HTTP API